Tips to Get the Most Out of a RELIANT Hiring Fairs

 Dress appropriately.
 First impressions are important.
 While campus attire is acceptable for fairs, you will probably be most comfortable if you at least dress in "business casual."
 See Interview Attire.

 Allow yourself adequate time.
 Come as early as possible.
-You may need to return between classes.
-Typically, fairs are busiest during the lunch hour.
+Typically, fairs are busiest during the first hour of the event.
 Fairs close promptly at publicized ending times to accommodate employers' travel arrangements.

 Get your bearings.
 When you arrive, take a few minutes to review the map and directory for the fair.
 You may feel more comfortable if you quickly locate and walk by the employers in whom you're most interested.
 This will confirm their location and alert you to any crowds or lines of other students waiting.

 Introduce yourself and be prepared to give your "career pitch."
 Extend your hand, say "hello" and state your name.
-Welcome the representative to Cal.
 Have your resume ready to give to the employer.
-Be ready to talk about your career interests as well as academic and extracurricular experiences to show your skills and strengths.
+Be ready to talk about your career interests as well as academic and career experiences to show your skills and strengths.

 Be courteous!
-In addition to representing yourself, you also represent your department and the University.
-All of the organizations at the fair are there because of their interest in hiring Berkeley students.
-Some representatives are Cal alumni.
-Demonstrate sensitivity to other students waiting to speak with employers by keeping your questions brief and offering to continue your conversation at a later time.
+Demonstrate sensitivity to other career seekers waiting to speak with employers by keeping your questions brief and offering to continue your conversation at a later time.
 Enjoy the fair and your interaction with the employers.
-Let your positive attitude show! paragraph here.
+Let your positive attitude show!